-Essential Access Health's Chlamydia/Gonorrhea (CT/GC) Patient-Delivered Partner Therapy (PDPT) Distribution Program is designed to ensure that exposed sex partners of patients diagnosed with a CT/GC infection receive timely treatment to prevent repeat infection.
+Essential Access Health's Chlamydia/Gonorrhea (CT/GC) Expedited Partner Therapy Distribution Program is designed to ensure that exposed sex partners of patients diagnosed with a CT/GC infection receive timely treatment to prevent repeat infection.

-To be eligible to participate in the CT/GC PDPT Distribution Program, each clinic site and/or LHJ is required to meet all of the eligibility criteria.
+To be eligible to participate in the CT/GC EPT Distribution Program, each clinic site and/or LHJ is required to meet all of the eligibility criteria.
 Learn more about eligibility criteria.

-Eligible clinic sites and/or LHJs that enroll in the CT/GC PDPT Distribution Program are required to adhere to participation requirements.
+Eligible clinic sites and/or LHJs that enroll in the CT/GC EPT Distribution Program are required to adhere to participation requirements.
 Learn more about program participation requirements.

 Eligible clinic sites and/or LHJs that agree to the program requirements must register for the program through our online system.
 Learn more about program registration.

-Registered CT/GC PDPT Distribution Program clinic sites and/or LHJs may order free CT/GC medication through our online system.
+Registered CT/GC EPT Distribution Program clinic sites and/or LHJs may order free CT/GC medication through our online system.
 Learn more about ordering free medication.